 Named for a tributary of the Potomac river, Shenandoah also features great whitewater rafting.
 Due to puncture possibilities, dogs are not allowed on rafts.
 They are, however, allowed in canoes and (if small) in kayaks.

 - Driving distance to park: 1.5 hours

 6. Petrified Forest

-Here’s a little more information on dog-friendly parks:
+Here’s a little more information on dog-friendly national parks: